THE VIDEOKID

 Reviews

-- The Videokid is a nostalgic throwback to the 80s, filled with numerous pop culture references that fans of the era will appreciate.
+- The game is a nostalgic trip filled with numerous 80s pop culture references that fans will appreciate.

-- The graphics and audio capture the retro feel effectively, enhancing the overall experience and charm of the game.
+- The graphics and audio effectively capture the retro aesthetic, enhancing the overall experience.

-- Many players have reported issues with an infinite loading screen, making the game unplayable for some.
+- Many players experience an infinite loading screen, rendering the game unplayable and leading to frustration.

 “The game itself is a silly fun time waster with a ton of '80s references, but what actually draws me in is the fluid gameplay and the fact it reminds me of Paperboy but doesn't make me want to pull my hair out.”